emb-riscv/specs-markdown/Introduction.md

 ### Hart

-Hart is a contraction of "hardware thread" and represents a hardware resource.
+Hart is a contraction of _hardware thread_ and represents a hardware resource.

 Technically, a hart is a resource abstraction representing an independently advancing RISC-V execution context within a RISC-V execution environment.